Paul-Hebert/local-branch/README.md

 Tasks
 -----
+* Add more plants

+* Validate Forms

 * Add a share button

-* Add more plants

-* Finish adding counties to plants

-* Hook up Add a Plant/Contact forms
-*	- test Contact form
-*	- Secure forms

-* Show map of native counties on plant pages

-* Show map of native counties on plant pages